laihoangson/world-of-games-and-data/README.md

-# World of Games 🎮
+# World of Games and Data 🎮

-A collection of four interactive web games built with HTML, CSS, and JavaScript.
+## URL

+The URL for the website is [https://laihoangson.github.io/world-of-games/](https://laihoangson.github.io/world-of-games/)

 ## Games Collection